Poster Presentations and Networking Reception

 Melissa Fulgieri, LCSW, Implementation Support Center, New York Foundling, New York, NY; Thomas Sexton, PhD, FFT Partners, New York, NY

-Functional Family Therapy – Therapeutic Case Management believes that for treatment to be truly grounded in evidence, it must contain both the foundation of family therapy clinical tenets that have proven effective as well as real-time evidence of client experience for the clinical model to continuously adjust to fit the family.
+Functional Family Therapy–Therapeutic Case Management believes that for treatment to be truly grounded in evidence, it must contain both the clinical tenets of family therapy that have proven effective as well as real-time evidence of client experience, in order for the clinical model to continuously adjust to fit the family.
 This presentation will highlight how FFT-TCM uses family feedback to inform and adjust treatment in real-time.

 Making Connection for Mental Health and Well-Being for East African Men and Boys